NexPlayer/NexPlayer_Unity_Plugin/README.md

 ## NexPlayer360™ Plugin
 NexPlayer™ Plugin for Unity includes many of the same [NexPlayer360 SDK](https://www.nexplayersdk.com/360-video-player-sdk/), features such as:
-- Touch input, including movement, zoom and rotation of the camera
+- Touch input which includes movement, zoom and camera rotation
 - Gyroscope input to move the camera
 - Mouse input to move the camera
 - Automatic Ground Leveler to stabilize the video
 - Custom shaders to map 2D, 3D Over/Under and 3D Left/Right 360 videos
 - Customizable key controls
-- VR supported scenes
 - Compatible with VR libraries for Unity (Google Cardboard, Vive & Oculus)